Spartan College of Aeronautics and Technology: History

 Spartan Aircraft Company reorganized after World War II, renaming itself as Spartan Aero Repair in 1946.
 It ceased to produce aircraft, though it continued to operate the school.
 For the next 15 years the parent company made Spartan Trailers instead of aircraft.
 It closed the Tulsa manufacturing plant in 1961 and renamed Minnehoma Insurance Company.
 The Spartan tradename was sold to the Spartan School.
 In 1967, the former Spartan interests were bought by Automation Industries, Inc., who sold them to National Education Corporation, the parent company of National Education Center, Inc. in 1972.

 In 1997, National Education Corporation became a subsidiary of Harcourt General Corporation.

 In 2004, Spartan School of Aeronautics changed its name to Spartan College of Aeronautics and Technology to represent its current offering of college degree programs and technology diversity.

 Spartan Aviation Industries, Inc. was formed in 2005 by Spartan's management team and was purchased from Harcourt General Corporation.

 In 2013, Spartan Education Industries Inc, was formed and acquired the college from Spartan Aviation Industries, Inc.

 In 2014, Spartan acquired the Crimson Technical Institute, an Airframe & Powerplant focused college located in Inglewood, California.
 The Crimson Technical College was founded in 1930 as The California Flyers Inc. and eventually became Northrop University and then Northrop Rice Aviation Institute of Technology (NRAIT).

 On March 31, 2015, Crimson Technical College became an additional campus location of Spartan College of Aeronautics and Technology.
 In April 2016, Spartan College acquired Redstone College in Broomfield, Colorado.

+On May 2, 2025, dean of student affairs Cameisha Denise Clark was shot in an act of workplace violence at the Inglewood campus, and died from her injuries the following Monday.

 Locations

-Spartan College of Aeronautics and Technology has a total of five locations.
+Spartan College of Aeronautics and Technology has a total of five locations: